AdaCore/spark2014/docs/ug/appendix.rst

 visible part has a SPARK_Mode of On but whose private part has a SPARK_Mode of Off; a package whose visible part has a SPARK_Mode of Auto may also be referenced).

-Similarly, code where SPARK_Mode is On shall not enclose code where SPARK_Mode is Off unless the non-SPARK code is part of the "completion" (using that term imprecisely, because we are including the private part of a package as part of its "completion" here) of a SPARK declaration.
+Similarly, code where SPARK_Mode is On shall, with some exceptions, not enclose code where SPARK_Mode is Off unless the non-SPARK code is part of the "completion"
+(using that term imprecisely, because we are including the private part of a package as part of its "completion" here) of a SPARK declaration.
+One major exception to this general rule is the (permitted) case of a library-level package (or generic package) visible part or private part having a SPARK_Mode of On which immediately encloses a declaration for which the initial section is explicitly specified to have SPARK_Mode of Off.
 There are also exceptions to this rule (described below) for protected units.

 Code where SPARK_Mode is Off shall not enclose code where Spark_Mode is On.